 - 4 – to 6- inch layer of rocks

 Using any of these methods will work to preserve your hay during the winter months.
-Keeping it off the direct ground helps to allow for air circulation and faster drying.
+Keeping it off the ground directly helps allow for air circulation and faster drying.

 5. Proper Stacking Of Round And Square Bales

-When it comes to stacking your hay there are specific ways to do so to ensure proper storage.
-For round bales, it is best to stack these end-to-end keeping about 3-4 feet of space between each row.
-For square bales, it is best to stack these in a square stack pattern alternating so they do not fall over.
+When it comes to stacking your hay, there are specific ways to do so to ensure proper storage.
+For round bales, it is best to stack them end-to-end, leaving about 3-4 feet of space between rows.
+For square bales, it is best to stack them in a square stack pattern alternating so they do not fall over.

 6. Cover, Cover, Cover

-The use of tarps, plastic wraps, sleeves, or canvases will help prevent your bales, especially your round bales, from getting weathered.
-If your hay is left to be weathered it lessens the ability of your livestock to be able to digest it.
+Using tarps, plastic wrap, sleeves, or canvases will help prevent your bales, especially round bales, from weathering.
+If your hay is left to weather, it reduces your livestock’s ability to digest it.

 Noticing a pattern?
 The key to storing your hay through the winter is to keep it dry.
 Keeping it dry is the best way to ensure that your time, work, money, and product are not lost.